By: Brandon Pytel

 Greg Harris, PhD, chemical engineering assistant professor, engineers biomaterials as solutions for traumatic nerve injuries.

 Spinal cord and traumatic peripheral nerve injuries puzzle researchers.
 Though the science and medical fields have made leaps in other areas, when it comes to severe nerve damage, due to the complexity of the nervous system, medical professionals are at a loss.
 One new faculty member at the University of Cincinnati (UC) is trying to change that.

-Greg Harris, PhD, assistant professor of chemical and environmental engineering, was hired this past year as part of the College of Engineering and Applied Science’s (CEAS) 50-in-5 Mission.
+Greg Harris, PhD, assistant professor of chemical engineering, was hired this past year as part of the College of Engineering and Applied Science’s (CEAS) 50-in-5 Mission.
 His new Harris Lab focuses on engineering synthetic biomaterials that can shape cellular outcomes.

 “We are interested in combining engineered polymers with native cells to provide a bioactive, instructional biomaterial to promote functional recoveries in nerve injuries,” says Harris.

 “When a severe injury occurs, the nerve itself is altered and can lose the structure and signals necessary to regenerate properly," he says.
 "Therefore, we need to give the nerve a template to grow and reconnect across the injury.”

 Severe nerve injuries currently lack sufficient treatments.
 Harris and his team observe how cells and biomaterials interact and then apply different engineering strategies to try to restore lost function caused by the injury.

 Harris comes from a multidisciplinary background that includes an undergraduate degree in mechanical engineering, a PhD in chemical engineering and postdoctoral work in molecular biology.
 Speaking to this background, Harris ties it altogether through biomedical research.